How to get rid of moths (the ones that eat your clothes and your carpets)

 How do clothes moths get into your home?

-Clothes moths can’t fly very far – in fact, some of them don’t fly at all, preferring to scuttle about – so it’s highly unlikely that they will fly in through open windows.
-Couple that with their expensive tastes – they favour natural fibres like wool, cashmere and silk rather than synthetic textiles – and it makes sense that antique rugs, jumpers from the charity shop and second-hand furnishings are the most likely culprits for new moth infestations.
+Clothes moths can’t fly very far – in fact, some of them don’t fly at all, preferring to scuttle about – so it’s highly unlikely they will fly in through open windows.
+Couple that with their expensive tastes – they favour natural fibres like wool, cashmere and silk rather than synthetic textiles – and it makes sense that antique rugs, jumpers from the charity shop and second-hand furnishings are the most likely targets for new moth infestations.
 Spray any second-hand garments or soft furnishings with Moth Stop Fabric or Carpet Sprays to kill off any eggs or larvae, and you’ll stand a better chance of preventing clothes moths moving into your home.

 How to detect clothes moths